dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/999_ExtraProblems.md

 - Show that if a matrix is diagonalizable, its minimal polynomial is squarefree.
 - Show that a matrix representing a linear map $T:V\to V$ is diagonalizable iff $V$ is a direct sum of eigenspaces $V = \bigoplus_i \ker(T -\lambda_i I)$.
 - Show that if $\theset{\vector v_i}$ is a basis for $V$ where $\dim(V) = n$ and $T(\vector v_i) = \vector v_{i+1 \mod n}$ then $T$ is diagonalizable with minimal polynomial $x^n-1$.
+- Show that if the minimal polynomial of a linear map $T$ is irreducible, then every $T\dash$invariant subspace has a $T\dash$invariant complement.

 ## Commutative Algebra